skylight-hq/skylight.digital/_service_areas/microconsulting.md

     order: 5
   - name: Immersive Learning
     description: >
-      Quickly gain expertise with a specific programming language/framework, delivery practice, or technology through one of our well-orchestrated, mini bootcamps.
+      Quickly gain expertise with a specific management approach, programming language/framework, delivery practice, or technology through one of our well-orchestrated training sessions.
     order: 6
 ---